Simada

 Simada (Amharic: ስማዳ) is a woreda in the Amhara Region of Ethiopia.
-Part of the Debub Gondar Zone, Simada is bordered on the southeast by the Bashilo River which separates it from the Debub Wollo Zone, on the southwest by the Abay River which separates it from the Misraq Gojjam Zone, on the west by Misraq Este, on the north by Lay Gayint, and on the northeast by Tach Gayint.
+Part of the Debub Gondar Zone (or South Gondar Zone), Simada is bordered on the southeast by the Bashilo River which separates it from the Debub Wollo Zone, on the southwest by the Abay River which separates it from the Misraq Gojjam Zone, on the west by Misraq Este, on the north by Lay Gayint, and on the northeast by Tach Gayint.
 Part of this woreda's boundary with Este is defined by the Musafa River at the northern border and Yiba River at the southern border.
 Both rivers combined together before becoming a tributary of the Abay (The White Nile).
 The major town in Simada is Wegeda.

 Overview

 This woreda has been topographically described as 10% highland, 30% mid-highland and 60% lowland.
 A rough dry-weather road 53 kilometers long connects Wegeda to the main Debre Tabor - Nefas Mewcha all-weather highway (also known as the Chinese Road).

 Local officials announced 3 March 2009 that a number of health stations were under construction at six locations.
 These would join two existing health stations and 31 health posts, and provide service to over 100,000 inhabitants when they are fully operational.
 The cost for these facilities was over eight million Birr provided by the Ethiopian Federal government, the woreda and GTZ, a German non-governmental organization.